The Clear Edge

 The first three days built the system.
 Days 4-7 are where you actually live in it and refine it based on real data.

-Each evening, take 2 minutes to record your energy levels throughout the day.
-Compare them to Day 1.
+What to track: Each evening, take 2 minutes to record your energy levels throughout the day and compare them to Day 1.
 Are they higher?
 Are the peaks lasting longer?
 Are the crashes less severe?

-If something isn’t working—a boundary that’s creating friction, a recovery ritual that doesn’t actually restore energy, a schedule slot that’s consistently wrong—adjust it.
-The system is built from your data.
-It should keep getting more accurate as you use it.
+How to adjust: If something isn’t working—a boundary that’s creating friction, a recovery ritual that doesn’t restore energy, a schedule slot that’s consistently wrong—adjust it.
+The system is built from your data and should keep getting more accurate as you use it.

-By Day 7, you’ll have a working energy management system that’s been tested and refined through actual use.
-It won’t be perfect.
-It doesn’t need to be.
-It needs to be functional and sustainable.
+By Day 7 you’ll have a working energy management system that’s been tested and refined through actual use.
+It won’t be perfect and it doesn’t need to be—it needs to be functional and sustainable.

 1. Energy Audit Tracker

-A simple hourly log for Day 1.
-Columns are:
+Create a simple hourly log for Day 1 with these columns:

 • Time (hour)